feralforreal/Canary/README.md

 # Canary
-Test Automation, the code is not tested yet, consider it as draft/sudo version.
+Test Automation, the code is not tested yet, consider it as Beta version (hence the name Canary, since its in staging) :P